adamwestfall/ME_405_term_project/README.md

 The thermal camera image processing and distance tracking was tested and functional.
 There was not an oppurtunity to combine these seperate aspects and run the system as a fully automated turret.

-The Pitch, Yaw, and Estop Testing can be seen [HERE](insert youtube video link)
+The Pitch, Yaw, and Estop Testing can be seen [HERE](https://youtube.com/shorts/QEfIl4nILfw?feature=share)

+Encoder Testing can be seen [HERE](https://youtube.com/shorts/12JScb-gdi4?feature=share)

-The Thermal Camera Image Processing can be seen [HERE](insert youtube video link)
+The Thermal Camera Image Processing can be seen [HERE](https://youtube.com/shorts/f9dJt45VfJc?feature=share)

 As mentioned above, proportional controllers dictated the pitch and yaw movement.
 Testing different Kp values adjusted the steady state error and speed of the system.